jaydenpersonnat/Coding-I-Hackathon/hackathon.md

 **Last Note: We encourage you to google about things you do not know (googling is a big part of programming!), but in terms of fariness, make sure you're not looking for complete answers to any of these problems.
-For instance, it's completely fair game to look up modules, syntax, functions/methods, etc., but you shouldn't be looking at someone else's solution to a problem that may be similar or the same as the exercises above.
+For instance, it's completely fair game to look up modules, syntax, functions/methods, etc., but you shouldn't be looking at someone else's solution to a problem that may be similar or the same as the exercises below.

 On Friday, you'll submit your Hackathon solutions.
 You're instructors will grade them (with the help of an autograder), assigning points to each question.
 Whoever has the most points will be deemed the winner!